-- Currently, the government is funded by a Continuing Resolution (CR) until January 15.
-A bipartisan and bicameral Budget Conference Committee has been charged with coming to an agreement to fund the government past that date.
-PAN is reaching out to members of the Committee and advocating for an end to sequestration and emphasizing the importance of fully funding the National Institutes of Health (NIH), Food and Drug Administration (FDA), and the Department of Defense (DoD) Parkinson’s research program.
+- PAN staff and members of the PAN grassroots community advocated for an end to sequestration and emphasized the importance of fully funding the National Institutes of Health (NIH), Food and Drug Administration (FDA), and the Department of Defense (DoD) Parkinson’s research program.

-- The FDA plays an essential role in speeding access to safe and effective therapies for Parkinson’s and other diseases.
-PAN is advocating for $2.6 billion for the FDA in FY 2014.
+- The FDA received $2.55 billion for FY 2014, which restores spending lost to sequestration, plus an additional $91 million.
+The FDA plays an essential role in speeding access to safe and effective therapies for Parkinson’s and other diseases.
+PAN is currently evaluating its funding request for NIH for FY 2015.

-- PAN supports the FDA Safety Over Sequestration Act (H.R.
+- FDA funding included the restoration of $85 million in privately funded user fees.
+User fees are a crucial and large part of the FDA budget and directly support the advancement of new and innovative therapies and devices.
+Previously, PAN supports the FDA Safety Over Sequestration Act (H.R.
 2725) and the FDA User Fee Protection Act (S. 1413), which would exempt FDA user fees from sequestration starting in FY 2014 and beyond.
-User fees are a crucial and large part of the FDA budget and directly support the advancement of new and innovative therapies and devices.

-- The FDA is currently working to enhance benefit-risk assessments in decision making and has committed to obtaining the patient perspective on 20 disease areas.
-In April, FDA announced that it plans to have a meeting on Parkinson’s and Huntington’s disease in FY 2015.
+- The FDA is currently working to enhance benefit-risk assessments in decision-making and has committed to obtaining the patient perspective on 20 disease areas.
+In April 2013, FDA announced that it plans to have a meeting on Parkinson’s and Huntington’s disease in FY 2015.
 PAN has participated in several meetings with FDA to discuss these patient centered meetings and about other opportunities to enhance the patient voice on risk-benefit decision making at the FDA.